 - Pass an approved English language test – Any applicants who do not fit into one of the two options above can also sit an English language test specifically for the purpose of their immigration application.
 Caution is needed; UK Visas and Immigration has specific requirements about what tests are acceptable and who may provide them.
 Currently approved providers for UK tests are IELTS and Trinity London.

 Knowledge of Life in the UK

-In addition to satisfying the English language requirement, applicants for settlement and citizenship must demonstrate that they have sufficient knowledge of life in the UK.
-This can only be demonstrated though successfully completion of a Life in the UK Test, and the requirement is mandatory for all applicants regardless of their nationality or for how long they have lived in the UK.
+Applicants for settlement and citizenship must demonstrate that they have sufficient knowledge of life in the UK.
+This can only be demonstrated through successful completion of a Life in the UK Test, and the requirement is mandatory for all applicants regardless of their nationality or for how long they have lived in the UK.

 The Life in the UK Test is a multiple choice exercise administered by UKVI-approved test providers.
 The test is electronic, with applicants needing to select the correct answers to a series of multiple choice questions presented on screen.
 Applicants are able to prepare for the test in advance by purchasing a book containing test questions and answers.
 The content of the test can be quite difficult to learn, and so we recommend that applicants do try some ‘dummy’ tests before then apply to sit the real thing.

 In some cases, applicants can be exempted from meeting Life in the UK and English language requirements.
 This is where an applicant is aged under 18, is over 65, or there is a medical reason that the tests cannot be completed (for example, an incapacity to understand the testing process).
 Exemptions on medical grounds need to be clearly evidenced via the inclusion of documents from a registered medical practitioner.